Codaisseur/react-redux-jwt-bootstrap-template/README.md

 Welcome to the Fisherprace™ 'Thingamabob' repository

+This is my portfolio project.
+I'm building an educational sequencer for kids under 12y/o that can be used by schoolteachers.

 Use the Frond-End Repo (project temporarily named front react-redux-jwt-bootstrap) npm install npm run start